North Dakota Warranty Deed Form

 Recording

-The deed will be recorded at the County Recorder’s Office in the county where the property is located.[3]
+The deed must be recorded at the County Recorder’s Office in the county where the property is located.[3]
 As of this writing, the recording fee is $20 (up to 6 pages), $ 65 (7-25 pages), then $3 per supplemental page after the 25th.[4]

 Warranty Deed (Preview)